-- 2.1.1 Using the space and equipment in a safe and responsible manner - 2.1.2 The user must demonstrate adequate ability to operate the specific equipment of interest in order to be granted access to use any of the equipment of the Physiological Suite.
-Arrangements can be made with personnel that have domain expertise to provide technical training and ongoing guidance. - 2.1.3 Using the utmost care and consideration for others when operating any equipment within the Physiological Suite - 2.1.4 Reporting any incidents, injuries, hazards, or damage to equipment or property to the PERFORM staff overseeing the Physiological Suite (i.e. Functional Assessment Supervisor) - 2.1.5 Booking enough time for setting up the space and the equipment, running the experiment, storing the data, and cleaning the area after each use - 2.1.6 All equipment should be turned off and placed back in its assigned location.
-Any maintenance issues or damage should be reported to the Functional Assessment Supervisor.
+- 2.1.1 Using the space and equipment in a safe and responsible manner. - 2.1.2 The user must demonstrate adequate ability to operate the specific equipment of interest in order to be granted access to use any of the equipment of the Physiological Suite.
+Arrangements can be made with personnel that have domain expertise to provide technical training and ongoing guidance. - 2.1.3 Using the utmost care and consideration for others when operating any equipment within the Physiological Suite. - 2.1.4 Reporting any incidents, injuries, hazards, or damage to equipment or property to the School of Health staff overseeing the Physiological Suite (i.e., Technical Supervisor, Functional Assessment & Physiology). - 2.1.5 Booking enough time for setting up the space and the equipment, running the experiment, transferring data to the appropriate storage device, and cleaning the area after each use. - 2.1.6 All equipment should be turned off and placed back in its assigned location when done.
+Any maintenance issues or damage should be reported to the Technical Supervisor.